 International applicants: please refer to our guidelines for international applicants before beginning the application process.

 Long-term applicants: Please review our admissions timeline for important dates.

 Our application is thorough, but well worth the effort.
 Volunteering in an unfamiliar place is a big leap of faith, and the application questions serve to help you think about issues like living in community and in an environment that may be very different from where you’re from.
 Think of the application as part of your discernment process, not the end of it.
 Because the application is lengthy, we do not recommend completing it on a mobile device.

 You have three options when applying to be a CAP Volunteer:

 1) Apply Online: Most application materials may be submitted by web and email.
 The application must be completed in one session, so choose this option only if you have a stable internet connection and a block of time to devote to completing the application.

-2) Download: For those who would like to work on the application a little at a time, download our form-enabled PDF of the application and email to us (not recommended for Apple users).
+2) Download (PC only): For those who would like to work on the application a little at a time, download our form-enabled PDF of the application and email to us.

-3) Request: If you would rather put pen to paper, complete our contact form and we will mail an application packet to your postal address.
+3) Request: If you don’t have access to a computer or would rather put pen to paper, complete our contact form and we will mail an application packet to your postal address.